CPS: Officer who gave material to criminals sentenced

 During Friday's hearing Mrs Justice Nerys Jefford said Simpson had created a "gross breach of trust" in "the ability of the CPS to properly prosecute defendants".

-The case against Simpson was investigated by Tarian, the regional organised crime unit for southern Wales, after evidence against her was discovered during an investigation into the use of encrypted phones by criminals.
+Simpson was arrested in June 2020 after the regional organised crime unit Tarian discovered evidence against her during an investigation into the use of encrypted phones by criminals.

+The unit is a joint force with officers from the three forces - Gwent, South Wales Police and Dyfed Powys Police.

+Her "inexplicable" actions were believed to be an attempt to keep the attention of an ex-boyfriend rather than for financial gain, the court heard.

 After sentencing, chief crown prosecutor Andrew Penhale said: "As a CPS employee, Rachel Simpson was in a position of trust and was only expected to access sensitive and confidential information when necessary for her job.